 Aside from their websites, most of the top 10 e-commerce websites detailed here also have mobile applications available on the various platforms to provide an e-commerce experience through mobile devices.

-However, in addition to some players like Shopee who dominate mobile commerce, the digital application Carousell has a strong mobile presence.
-Other strong mobile commerce players in the Philippines include Amazon, Etsy, Zaful and Taobao.
+Some players like Shopee and Carousell dominate mobile commerce as they are originally mobile-first e-commerce apps.
+Other strong mobile commerce players in the Philippines include Amazon, Etsy, Zaful, and Taobao.

 The Philippines’ top e-commerce websites compared by estimated traffic

-The estimated monthly traffic from the top 10 e-commerce websites previously listed highlights the overwhelming domination of Lazada over the Philippine market with more than 46 million visitors per month.
+The estimated monthly traffic from the top 10 e-commerce websites previously listed highlights the domination of Lazada over the Philippine market with more than 25 million visitors per month, before Shopee, standing at 14 million visitors per month.